katcipis/sophia/essays/learning-go.md

 perfect that way).

+### Batteries included

+Pretty much the basic you will need to develop services on the web and test code.

 ### Static Typing with Interfaces

 I just got fascinated on how Interfaces are implemented on Go.
 The idea of not requiring